ricab/scope_guard/README.md

 ## Usage
-To use, simply copy the [header file](scope_guard.hpp) to your project (or somewhere accessible to your compiler), and include it &ndash; there are no dependencies (besides a &ge;C++11 compiler).
-Then do something like:
+To use, simply copy the [header file](scope_guard.hpp) to your project (or somewhere accessible to your compiler), and include it.
+Then do something
+like:

 ```c++
 auto guard1 = make_scope_guard(my_callback);